awsdocs/aws-java-developer-guide/doc_source/setup-credentials.rst

 ===========================

 The |sdk-java| supports opt-in refreshing IMDS credentials in the background every 1 minute, regardless of the credential expiration time.
-That’s frequent enough that a relatively short outage should not impact the perceived AWS availability.
+This allows you to refresh credentials more frequently and reduces the chance that not reaching IMDS impacts the perceived AWS availability.

 .. code-block:: java
    :linenos: